Awards & Honors

 She is the recipient of several academic accolades, including the 2002 UCLA Women for Change Award and the UCSB Chancellor’s University Service Award.

-Before pursuing her graduate degree, Anderson served as an assistant director of orientation programs, a special programs coordinator, an admissions counselor and an office manager of the campus activities center at UCSB.
+Before pursuing her graduate degree, Anderson served as an assistant director of orientation programs, a special programs coordinator, an admission counselor and an office manager of the campus activities center at UCSB.
 Anderson also worked as a teaching assistant in interdisciplinary studies at UCSB.

 Tracy Davis, 2001-02